brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 };
 ```

-Our trigger is ready and when the REST based API __addCustomerSource__ we created above is called from the source system teh trigger will fire and update the master record with the latest change.
-Now all we need is to create the REST API to find the customer master record.
+The created trigger is ready and watching for changes.
+When the REST based API __addCustomerSource__ is called from the source system, the trigger will fire and update the master record with the latest change.

+Additional functions can be developed to inspect the source data and apply rules, before the master record is updated.
+This trigger is the hook to call multiple functions for real time updates and processing of data as changes occur in the source systems.

+The next step is to create the REST API for the source system to find the customer master record.

 ![end](../../Stitch/tools/img/section-end.png)